American Medical Women's Association: Honors

-The AMWA also established The International Women in Medicine Hall of Fame to recognize contributions made by women in the medical profession.
-The more than two dozen inductees include the first woman physician, Elizabeth Blackwell; and two former Surgeon Generals of the United States Antonia Novello and Joycelyn Elders.
+The AMWA also established the International Women in Medicine Hall of Fame to recognize contributions made by women in the medical profession.
+The more than two dozen inductees include the first woman physician, Elizabeth Blackwell; and two former Surgeons General of the United States Antonia Novello and Joycelyn Elders.
 In 2010, the inductees were Linda A. Randolph, president and CEO of the Developing Families Center, an innovative model for healthcare delivery to poor families; and Diana Zuckerman, a health policy expert who is president of the National Research Center for Women & Families.
 The latter is the first non-physician inducted.

 Publications

 The AMWA has published a number of books, primarily in the field of women's health.